By Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 - On exam, patients generally have no strength deficit and do not have tenderness to deep palpation.

 - Two forms of the condition are recognized (insertional and non-insertional).

 - Occurs proximal to retrocalcaneal bursa.

 - Heel cord stretching (mild cases).

-- Short period of immobilization followed by gradual mobilization w/ temporary avoidance of repetitive activities (running).
+- A short period of immobilization followed by gradual mobilization w/ temporary avoidance of repetitive activities (running).

 - Injections of steroids into or around the Achilles tendon may provoke rupture and should generally be avoided.

-and if injections are used, the patient must agree to avoid strenous activity for several weeks.
+and if injections are used, the patient must agree to avoid strenuous activity for several weeks.